 Our organizations embrace multiple platforms as a way to maximize product usage and to offset the high cost of software development.
 However, this results in many difficult challenges for software developers.
 In our part of the development process, the design and implementation of user assistance components is dictated largely by the nature and number of different platforms we need to support.

 In our survey we asked respondents to identify all of the platforms their products run on.
-The dominant platform is the most recent versions of Windows (1), including 8, 7, Vista with 90%.
-This has increased by 7% over last year.
-Half of respondents support earlier versions of Windows (2), including XP and Server 2003/2008.
-Far fewer, 14%, support the older versions of Windows (3) (2000, NT, and earlier).
+The dominant platform is the most recent versions of Windows (1), including 10, 8, 7, Vista with 89%.
+A significant number of respondents (42%) support earlier versions of Windows (2), including XP and Server 2003/2008.
+Far fewer, 17%, support the older versions of Windows (3) (2000, NT, and earlier).

-The World Wide Web (74%) is recognized as the second biggest platform for respondents supporting it.
-Most software organizations appear to either already have versions of their products that can be delivered over the Web or they have some sort of strategy for doing so in the future.
+The World Wide Web (76%) is recognized as the second biggest platform for respondents supporting it.
+Most software organizations have either migrated there software to only run on the web or have a robust web-based version of their product.
 Server-side deployment of user assistance will continue to be an important issue for us.
 In our survey we distinguished between Web applications running on the Internet and those running on intranets/extranets.
-The latter category is supported by 53% of the respondents.
+The latter category is supported by 50% of the respondents.

-The broad label of Mobile is now supported by a healthy, growing 46% of respondents with a 7% increase over last year.
-“Mobile” represents a variety of operating systems within this category, including iPhone, Android, Windows Mobile, and others.
+The broad label of Mobile is now supported by a healthy, growing 48% of respondents .
+“Mobile” represents a variety of operating systems within this category, including iPhone, Android, and others.
 See the breakdown below.

 IBM mainframe (5%) and Open VMS (5%) round out the chart.